rickardlindberg/rlci/README.md

 This is the backlog of stories to serve as a reminder of what might be interesting to work on next.

-* When I integrate my changes, and someone else is currently integrating, I have to wait for them to finish.

-* When I integrate my changes and deployment fails, the old version of rlci should still be running.

 ## History

 This is where I document the completed stories.